ucsd-cse125-sp24/group4/networking/README.md

 Additionally, `network_sandbox.cpp` is a sandboxing/testing file for testing client/server communications.
 This file can be compiled from the project's base directory via `make NetworkTest` and run via `./networking/network_test`.
 Further explanation of this testfile should be kept documented within that file.

+Unit tests available in `tests/network_test.cpp`.
+These can be run using ctest -C Debug from the `build` directory after building using CMake.